jgreever/github-backup/README.md

 ### Create a token

-For authorization you need to create a new personal GitHub token.
+For authorization, you need to create a new personal GitHub token.
 You can do this from the GitHub settings, under the **Personal Access Tokens** tab.

 ![Step 1](images/new-token-1.png)